-- 1. Filing a Complaint.
-Any Employee or Third Party may file a Complaint reporting Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating or Domestic Violence, or Stalking under this policy subject to the following exceptions: - a.
-Complaints of Student employees that arise out of their status as a Student.
-Such Complaints shall be governed by Executive Order 1097 or any superseding executive order. - b.
+- Filing a Complaint.
+Any Student may file a Complaint reporting Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating or Domestic Violence, or Stalking under this policy subject to the following exceptions: - a.
+Complaints of Student employees that arise out of their employment.
+Such Complaints shall be governed by Executive Order 1096, or any superseding executive order. - b.
+Complaints by a Student about his/her academic adjustments and/or accommodations to a Campus's educational program related to his/her qualified Disability.
+Such inquiries and Complaints shall be directed to the Campus Director, Disabled Student Services (DSS), and shall be governed by CSU Coded Memorandum AA 2014-08, or any superseding policy. - c.
 Complaints against a president shall be filed with the Chancellor's Office (CO).
-However, Complaints against a president shall be processed by the Campus if the president's role in the alleged incident was limited to a decision on a recommendation made by another administrator, and the president had no other substantial involvement in the matter. - c.
+However, Complaints against a president shall be processed by the Campus if the president's role in the alleged incident was limited to a decision on a recommendation made by another administrator, and the president had no other substantial involvement in the matter. - d.
 For Complaints against CO employees, the responsibilities identified in this Executive Order as those of the president are the responsibilities of the chancellor.
 Complaints that involve allegations against the chancellor or a member of the Board of Trustees shall be referred to the chair or vice chair of the Board and the CO Title IX Coordinator for processing and investigation. - 2.
 Complaint Requirements.
 The Complainant may submit a written Complaint to the DHR Administrator or Title IX Coordinator.
 The date the Complaint is received in the appropriate office shall be deemed to be the Complaint filing date.
 The DHR Administrator/Title IX Coordinator shall offer reasonable accommodations to Complainants who are unable to submit a written Complaint because of a qualified Disability.

-The Complainant may complete the attached "CSU Complaint Form" or, in the alternative, submit a written signed statement containing the following information:
+The Complainant may complete the attached "CSU Student Complaint Form" or, in the alternative, submit a written signed statement containing the following information: